 How durable is the paint on the tiles?
 Has it chipped off and can you clean them?

 I am thrilled with the outcome of this up-cycle.
 It looks like a completely different bathroom/utility!
 I can’t stress enough, the quality of the paint has been incredible.
 I always believe that something has to stand the test of time before I can recall if a product is good enough!
 B&Q have been incredibly helpful throughout out this journey.
 It was their great customer service and know how that enabled me to create such a good finish!
-It was on their advice I used the primer, something that I perhaps would not of, in fact, I know I would never have thought to use.
+It was on the advice of the helpful B&Q team member, I used the primer.
+Something that I perhaps would not of, in fact, – I know I would never have thought to use.

 Shop my utility/bathroom interior